How to Keep Lizards Out of Garage

 4. Close any openings: Once the lizard has been removed, be sure to seal up any cracks or openings in the garage to prevent future lizards from entering.

-5. Clean the garage: If the lizard was attracted to clutter or dirty areas in the garage, be sure to clean up and organize to make the space less attractive to lizards.
+5. Clean the garage: If the lizard is attracted to clutter or dirty areas in the garage, be sure to clean up and organize to make the space less attractive to lizards.

 If you are unable to safely remove the lizard from the garage or are concerned about the presence of a potentially dangerous species, it may be best to call a professional pest control service for assistance.